 If you use mouthwash, it is particularly important that you choose a mouthwash containing no alcohol at all.
 There are a couple of reasons for this.
 One, alcohol actually contributes to the development of bad breath.
-Two, studies have shown that mouthwashes containing more than 25% alcohol are linked to an increased risk of developing oral cancer.
+Two, studies have shown that mouthwashes containing more than 25 percent alcohol are linked to an increased risk of developing oral cancer.

+There are many natural remedies that can be used that may help you relieve bad breath.
+Taking a tablespoon of apple cider vinegar mixed with water before meals helps your digestive processes run more smoothly.
 You might also find a salt water gargle (I recommend Himalayan Crystal Salt) to be useful, as this combination helps to eliminate bacteria from your throat and tonsils.
 Some other natural remedies include:

-- Organic Mint
+- Organic mint

-- Organic Sage
+- Organic sage

-- Organic Fresh Parsley
+- Organic fresh parsley

-- Tea Tree Oil
+- Tea tree oil

-- Chewing gum (Sugarless)
+- Sugar-free chewing gum